-This activity is intended to identify and focus on economic development projects that would spur economic activity in Lower Manhattan.
-Economic development projects benefit Lower Manhattan area residents, workers, businesses, and not-for-profit organizations, including low and moderate income persons and families.
 The majority of this activity's funds were used on the Small Firms Assistance Program which was established as a way to help the small businesses that suffered due to the ongoing public construction throughout lower Manhattan.
 This program, administered by LMDC with the City of New York Department of Small Business Services, provided over \$5.2 million in grants to 367 eligible small businesses before it concluded.
-The remaining activity funds will be used to support other ongoing lower Manhattan economic development projects such as the South Street Seaport Museum Thompson Warehouse renovation.
-No funds were expended from this activity during the past quarter.
+The remaining activity funds are being used to support the South Street Seaport Museum Thompson Warehouse renovation.
+Approximately \$94,000 was expended from this activity during the past quarter for the Thompson Warehouse renovation.

-This Report Period Cumulative Actual Total / Expected Total Total of Businesses 0 1009/364
+This Report Period Cumulative Actual Total / Expected

+Total Total

+of Businesses 0 1009/364